KBroloes/ml-intro/README.md

 If you're new to how jupyter notebooks work, I recommend the interactive tutorial at: https://jupyter.org/try (pick the classic one).
 It is a bit lengthy, and covers most features.
 We'll only need a subset, so you can also just experiment here.

 Have fun!

+## Dependencies

+If you're looking to install this manually on your machine you'll need:

+* Python 3.x
+* Jupyter
+* Graphviz installed (For windows, remember to add it to your PATH environment variable)
+* pip3

+### Graphviz notes

+For windows, go here: https://graphviz.gitlab.io/_pages/Download/Download_windows.html For mac: You can install graphviz using homebrew
+For ubuntu: Just apt-get install graphviz

+### Python dependencies

+* pygraphviz
+* numpy
+* tensorflow==2.1.0
+* sklearn
+* matplotlib